-Step 4: Brainstorm Ideas Brainstorm ideas for your cartoon by filling out the information below.
-Where does your cartoon take place?
+• Where does your cartoon take place?
 Describe the setting.

-What event(s) happen in your cartoon?
+• What event(s) happen in your cartoon?
 List the events below.

-What images and words do you want to use in your cartoon?
+• What images and words do you want to use in your cartoon?
 For example, do you want to use speech bubbles?

-ne:

-5: Draw Your Cartoon
+Step 5: Draw Your Cartoon

-e panels below and on the next page to draw your cartoon and add d lialog.
+Use the panels below and on the next page to draw your cartoon and add dialog.
 You must use at least 4 panels, but you may use more if you wish.